Elora, Ontario: David Street (Irvine Creek) bridge

-In 2002 the Township of Centre Wellington announced that, for safety reasons, it would be necessary to demolish the historically important David Street Bridge over Irvine Creek.
+In 2002, the Township of Centre Wellington announced that, for safety reasons, it would demolish the historically significant David Street Bridge over Irvine Creek.
 The structure and its pier had been built in 1868 by Charles Lawrence, a stonemason.
 The structure was "the first cantilever bridge in North America".
 (A more modest earlier bridge had been built over the Irvine Creek in 1848.)
 It is described as one of the few remaining open-spandrel concrete arch bridges and is listed in the Ontario Heritage Bridge Program.
 Concerned about the preservation of Elora's culturally significant architecture, the group Elora Heritage was founded.
 They received over 1,000 names on a petition.
-They met with representatives from town council as well as the provincial and federal governments.
+They met with representatives from the town council as well as the provincial and federal governments.

-It became apparent that the bridge was beyond preservation; however council agreed to preserve the pier and build a replica bridge in 2004.
-The project presented numerous engineering challenges but was successfully completed.
+It became apparent that the bridge was beyond preservation; however, the council agreed to preserve the pier and build a replica bridge in 2004.
+The project presented numerous engineering challenges, but was completed.
 The current structure is similar to the 1921 bridge; the 1867 stone pier was retained as had been planned.